Dhanush-Sridhar/image-creator/README.md

 # Image-Creator

-Bash-script to create an installer for machine generation "Pure" with Geshem Embedded BoxPC.
+Bash-script to create an binray installer with debootstrap.

 It's also possible to create images for non-desktop target platforms.

 For detailed documentation see Bitbucket-Repo: `pm_doc_cutter_v3`